TL;DR

 As a WeCovr client, you also get complimentary access to CalorieHero, our cutting-edge AI-powered calorie and nutrition tracking app.
 It’s a fantastic tool to help you implement and monitor dietary changes that support your long-term wellness goals.

 The silent epidemic of undiagnosed autoimmune disease is a real and present threat to the health and financial wellbeing of millions in the UK.
-While the statistics for 2026 are alarming, they should serve as a call to action, not a cause for fear.
+While the statistics are alarming, they should serve as a call to action, not a cause for fear.

 By understanding the landscape and exploring the pathway that private medical insurance provides, you can arm yourself with the tools for rapid diagnosis and access to world-class care.
 Don't leave your future health to chance or at the mercy of a waiting list.